marmelab/react-admin/docs/SearchInput.md

 ## `variant`

-You could change the component display with the 3 variant type :
+You can change the component look by setting variant.
+It accepts these values:

 - `filled` (set as default)
 - `outlined`